harryduong99/e2e-tesing-demo/README.md

 # Introduction

-This project contains e2e testing setup with playwright and the artifact (playwright test results) deployment
+E2E testing with metamask interaction (playwright + synpress) and Continuous Integration for artifacts deployment